 Kailin listens closely to what is being said in the group, processes it in her head, and pens down the essence of the conversation.
 Her arsenal for the evening is an array of markers, pastels and paint.
 She uses them to write down and draw images on boards for the group to see.
 Different colours and fonts differentiate the mood or topic while icons and drawings represent various key ideas.
 During the entire forum, her attention is focused on the conversation and translating it visually onto the boards.
 The end result?
 A captivating visual display of the evening’s narrative, ideas and emotions.

 Compared to a visual facilitator (will be explored in another post), the focus of a graphic recorder is capturing the content.
 This does not mean that Kailin has no contribution in facilitating the group discussion.
-Contrary, she supports the process in an important way.
-The graphic recordist synthesizes the information and presents it in a logical and organised framework, making the flow of the conversation easy to follow.
+On the contrary, she supports the process in an important way.
+The graphic recordist synthesises the information and presents it in a logical and organised framework, making the flow of the conversation easy to follow.
 While members of the discussion watch their ideas transform into visual representations, it stimulates their thinking, and this encourages participation.

 After the event, the clients get to keep the original piece of work.
 Kailin will take pictures of it and digitise the images for further edits depending on the purpose of the client.